Search for ultralight scalar dark matter with NANOGrav pulsar timing arrays: FDM Signal

-Here, since we do not aim to estimate the distance, we put together the phase $\alpha({\bf x_{p}})$ and the distance $D$.
+Here, since we do not aim to estimate the distance, we put together the phase $\alpha({\bf x_{p}})$ and the distance $L$.
 In fact, the distance has an uncertainty of tens to hundreds of parsec currently that is too large to determine the phase \cite{Arzoumanian:2017puf}.
-Since, as is mentiond in the article \cite{Porayko:2018sfa}, the distance between the Earth and the pulsar $D$ is not so large, it is reasonable to assume that the amplitudes at the earth $\Psi({\bf x_{e}})$ and the pulsar $\Psi({\bf x_{p}})$ are equal.
-Regarding the numerical value of $\Psi$, we have
+Since, as is mentioned in the article \cite{Porayko:2018sfa}, the distance between the Earth and the pulsar $L$ is not so large, it is reasonable to assume that the amplitudes at the earth $\Psi({\bf x_{e}})$ and the pulsar $\Psi({\bf x_{p}})$ are equal.
+The FDM signal is a simple sine wave superposition, and so some noise in the data may have a similar waveform.
+Therefore, it is necessary to consider whether the FDM signal obtained by data analysis is the actual FDM signal or some noise.